African American newspapers

-African-American newspapers (also known as the Black press or Black newspapers) are news publications in the United States serving African-American communities.
-Samuel Cornish and John Brown Russwurm started the first African-American periodical called Freedom's Journal in 1827.
-During the antebellum South, other African-American newspapers sprang forth, such as The North Star founded in 1847 by Frederick Douglass.
+African American newspapers (also known as the Black press or Black newspapers) are news publications in the United States serving African American communities.
+Samuel Cornish and John Brown Russwurm started the first African American periodical, Freedom's Journal, in 1827.
+During the antebellum period, other African American newspapers sprang up, such as The North Star, founded in 1847 by Frederick Douglass.

-As African Americans moved to urban centers around the country, virtually every large city with a significant African-American population soon had newspapers directed towards African Americans.
-These newspapers gained audiences outside African-American circles.
+As African Americans moved to urban centers beginning during the Reconstruction era, virtually every large city with a significant African American population had weekly or monthly newspapers directed towards African Americans.
+These newspapers gained audiences outside African American circles.
+Demographic changes continued with the Great Migration from southern states to northern states from 1910 to 1930 and during the Second Great Migration from 1941 to 1970.
 In the 21st century, papers (like newspapers of all sorts) have shut down, merged, or shrunk in response to the dominance of the Internet in terms of providing free news and information, and providing cheap advertising.

 History

 Origins

-Most of the early African-American publications, such as Freedom's Journal, were published in the North and then distributed, often covertly, to African Americans throughout the country.
-By the 20th century, daily papers appeared in Norfolk, Chicago, Baltimore and Washington, D.C.
+Most of the early African American publications, such as Freedom's Journal, were published in the North and then distributed, often covertly, to African Americans throughout the country.
+The newspaper often covered regional, national, and international news.
+It also addressed the issues of American slavery and The American Colonization Society which involved the repatriation of free blacks back to Africa.